Sloan-Performing-Arts-Center/venue-audio/SHOW FILE BACKUPS/README.md

 Sloan blank files are designed for maximum flexibility.
 They contain the minimum setup required for system functionality.

-They contain basic amp/backstage system routing, and nothing else.
 The QL5 show file has an additional scene with 16 QLab inputs, designed for theatrical performances.

 Additional notes: